jaegertracing/documentation/content/docs/next-release/operator.md

 In this example, the Jaeger UI is available at http://192.168.122.34.

-To enable TLS in the Ingress, pass a `secretName` with the name to a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the TLS certificate:
+To enable TLS in the Ingress, pass a `secretName` with the name of a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the TLS certificate:

 ```yaml
 apiVersion: jaegertracing.io/v1